SilverBright/Haunted-App/README.md

 ## License

-The application is available as open source under the terms of the MIT License.# Favorite_Haunts
+The application is available as open source under the terms of the MIT License.